The Citadel Jordan Tour

 Amman citadel OverView

 The Amman Citadel is a historical site at the centre of downtown Amman, Jordan Jordan Tour

 , It’s one of the seven mountains that originally made up Amman.

-Evidence of occupation since the pottery Neolithic period has been found.
-Jordan Tour
+Evidence of occupation since the pottery Neolithic period found.

 The Citadel of Amman is considered to be among the world’s oldest continuously inhabited places.

 Citadel is considered an important site because it has had a long history of occupation by many great civilizations.